SebastianHarasim/SebastianHarasim/README.md

 ### Hi there 👋

 - 🔭 I'm currently working on gaining experience in C++
 - 🌱 I study programming at the WSB University in Gdańsk
-      - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 I love manual work, camping and of course programming
 - 📫 How to reach me: @ - sebastian.harasim.info@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...